 It is the policy of this institution to accept transfer credits for up to 6 semester credit hours from any program.
 Students must submit official transcripts for work completed at another institution in order for the credit to be considered for transfer.
 Credit transfer from other institutions is reserved to those students who have successfully completed courses that are comparable in content, quality and scope to those offered at the Business School.
 The Business School accepts transfer of credit only from courses whose course descriptions are equivalent to the Business School's course descriptions.
-Ref.
-ISD- Volume 7 | No. 2 | 2018-2019 westfield.education Grading System and Progress Reports The Business School's calendar follows a standard term semester system in which each semester is 14 weeks long, divided in two terms of 7 weeks.
-Additionally, students may enroll in each mini-term of seven weeks if they have completed the previous semester courses or have a Customized Academic Plan (CAP) (see below).
+The minimum grade for a course to be accepted for Transfer Credits should be B. Grading System and Progress Reports The Business School's calendar follows a standard term semester system in which each semester is 14 weeks long, divided in two terms of 7 weeks.
+Additionally, students may enroll in each mini-term of seven weeks if they have completed the previous semester required courses or have a Customized Academic Plan (CAP) (see below).
 Grading system Final grades are reported at the completion of each mini-term of seven weeks.
-Grade point are calculated on the following point equivalents: Criteria Grade Label Points Grade Exemplary: А 95-100 4.0 Exemplary achievement of course objectives clearly and significantly above the requirements. Α- 90-94 3.8 Satisfactory: Satisfactory achievement of the course objectives.
-B+ 85-89 3.5 Adequate performance on stated requirements В 80-84 3.0 Marginal: C+ 75-79 2.5 Minimal achievement of course objectives. С 70-74 2.0 Unsatisfactory D 60-69 1.0 Failure F 0 0.0 Incomplete I - - A Grade Label I will be used for incomplete work from extenuating circumstances that prevent completion of the work assigned.
-This is a temporary grade that reverts to a grade of "F" if the complementary work is not completed within the time and conditions stipulated by the Standards of Satisfactory Academic Progress.
-Grading of the seven-week terms The final grade of each period of 7 weeks will be adjusted to the following rules: 1.
-The weighting of the grades of the online modules will be: 20% for the self-assessment tests, 10% for responding to the trend surveys, and 70% for the debates.
-In some courses this distribution can be varied to include works, role-playing activities, or others assignments contemplated by the school's methodology.
+Grade point are calculated on the following point equivalents: Criteria Grade Label Points Grade points Exemplary: А 95-100 4.0 Exemplary achievement of course objectives clearly and significantly above the requirements. Α- 90-94 3.8 Satisfactory: Satisfactory achievement of the course objectives.
+B+ 85-89 3.5 Adequate performance on stated requirements В 80-84 3.0 Marginal: C+ 75-79 2.8 Minimal achievement of course objectives. С 70-74 2.5 Unsatisfactory D 60-69 2.0 Failure F 0 0.0 Incomplete I - - A Grade Label I will be used for incomplete work from extenuating circumstances that prevent completion of the work assigned.
+Standards of Satisfactory Academic Progress Students must make satisfactory progress both in terms of grade point average and the total amount of time taken to complete the required course.
+To maintain satisfactory progress, the student must complete his/her total program in no more than 1.5 times the number of semesters described in this catalog for the program and establish and maintain at least a 3.0 GPA.
+Graduate students must maintain a 3.0 GPA by the end of their second term of enrollment and all subsequent terms.
+Definition of Satisfactory Academic Progress Each student enrolled at the Business School must demonstrate that he or she is making satisfactory academic progress toward the completion of his or her chosen program of study.
+The criteria that each student must meet to qualify as making "Satisfactory Academic Progress" are defined below.
+A student who is failing to meet this criterion at any point outlined below will not meet the standard of "Satisfactory Academic Progress".
+Any of three remedies may be applied if a student is not making Satisfactory Academic Progress.
+These are as follows: academic probation, restricted class load status and/or termination from the program of study.
+The definition of Satisfactory Academic Progress has both qualitative and quantitative criteria that must be met.
+The student must meet both sets of criteria to make Satisfactory Academic Progress.